atbcb/ICTTestingBaseline/docs/17Language.md

 Identify the primary (default) language used on the page by reviewing the page content.

 ### Test Instructions
-1. Check that the `<lang>` attribute is defined on the `<html>` tag for page.
+1. Check that the `lang=` attribute is defined on the `<html>` element for page.
-1.Check that the primary language subtag is correctly defined for the page.
+1. Check that the primary language value is correctly defined for the page.
-    1. The primary language subtag is the first 2 or 3 character code in the value of the `<lang>` attribute.
-(Do not test additional language specifications that may follow the primary language subtag.)
+    1. The primary language value is the first 2 or 3 character code in the value of the `lang=` attribute.
+(Do not test additional language specifications that may follow the primary language value.)
-    1. The value of the `<lang>` attribute must conform to the Internet Assigned Numbers Authority's [IANA  Language subtag registry](http://www.iana.org/assignments/language-subtag-registry).
+    1. The value of the `lang=` attribute must conform to the Internet Assigned Numbers Authority's [IANA  Language subtag registry](http://www.iana.org/assignments/language-subtag-registry).

 #### Test Results
 * If any of the above checks fail, this SC fails.